sit/wrkb/kb/champions/nocturne.md

 ## Roles

+Jungle

 ## Base Stats

-- Health: 585 (+0 per level)
+- Health: 660 (+89 per level)
 - Health Reg.
-(5s): 7 (+0 per level)
+(5s): 10 (+1 per level)
-- Mana: 275 (+0 per level)
+- Mana: 380 (+37 per level)
 - Mana Reg.
-(5s): 7 (+0 per level)
+(5s): 12 (+1 per level)
-- Armor: 38 (+0 per level)
+- Armor: 43 (+4 per level)
-- Magic Res.: 32 (+0 per level)
+- Magic Res.: 40 (+2 per level)
-- Move Speed: 355 (+0 per level)
+- Move Speed: 345 (+0 per level)
-- Attack Dmg.: 62 (+0 per level)
+- Attack Dmg.: 58 (+4 per level)
-- Attack Spd.: 1.00 (+0.0000 per level)
+- Attack Spd.: 0.80 (+0.0150 per level)

 ## Abilities

 ### [P] Umbra Blades

-Every few seconds, Nocturne's next attack strikes surrounding enemies for bonus physical damage and heals himself.
-Nocturne's basic attacks reduce this cooldown.
+Umbra Blades : Every 12 seconds, Nocturne's next attack is empowered to strike the target and nearby enemies for 70 ( 120% AD ) physical damage and restore 16 ( +30% AP ) Health per enemy hit.
+Except for the main target, Umbra Blades deals only 50% damage against minions and heals 50% less from them.
+Umbra Blades can Critically Strike the main target.
+Attacks reduce Umbra Blades' cooldown by 1 second, increased to 3 seconds against champions and monsters.

 ### [1] Duskbringer

-**Cooldown:** 0.0 / 0.0 / 0.0 seconds
+**Cooldown:** 7.0 / 7.0 / 7.0 / 7.0 seconds

-Nocturne throws a shadow blade which deals damage, leaves a Dusk Trail, and causes champions to leave a Dusk Trail.
-While on the trail, Nocturne ignores unit collision and has increased Movement Speed and Attack Damage.
+**Cost:** 60.0 / 65.0 / 70.0 / 75.0

+Throws a shadow claw in a target direction, dealing 70 / 125 / 180 / 235 ( +85% bonus AD ) physical damage and leaving a Dusk Trail in its wake for 5 seconds.
+Enemy champions and large monster hit by the claw also leave a Dusk Trail behind when they move Gains 20 / 30 / 40 / 50 Attack Damage and 20% / 25% / 30% / 35% Movement Speed on Dusk Trails .

 ### [2] Shroud of Darkness

-**Cooldown:** 0.0 / 0.0 / 0.0 seconds
+**Cooldown:** 18.0 / 16.0 / 14.0 / 12.0 seconds

-Nocturne empowers his blades, passively gaining attack speed.
-Activating Shroud of Darkness allows Nocturne to fade into the shadows, creating a magical barrier which blocks a single enemy spell and doubles his passive attack speed if successful.
+**Cost:** 50.0 / 50.0 / 50.0 / 50.0

+Passive : Gains 3 5% / 40% / 45% / 50% Attack Speed.
+Active : Creates a shadow barrier for 1.5 seconds that blocks the next enemy ability .
+If an ability is blocked, Shroud of Darkness' passive effect is increased to 70% / 80% / 90% / 100% Attack Speed for 5 seconds and slows nearby enemies by 20% / 25% / 30% / 35% for 2 seconds.

 ### [3] Unspeakable Horror

-**Cooldown:** 0.0 / 0.0 / 0.0 seconds
+**Cooldown:** 14.0 / 13.0 / 12.0 / 11.0 seconds

+**Cost:** 60.0 / 65.0 / 70.0 / 75.0

-Nocturne plants a nightmare into his target's mind, dealing damage each second and fearing the target if they do not get out of range by the end of the duration.
-Nocturne also gains massively increased movement speed when moving toward feared targets.
+Passive : Gains 90% Movement Speed toward feared enemies.
+Active : Plants a nightmare into his target's mind, dealing 80 / 140 / 200 / 260 ( +100% AP ) magic damage over 2 seconds.
+If the target does not get out of range by the end of the duration, they are feared and slowed by 90% for 1.2 / 1.5 / 1.8 / 2.1 seconds.

 ### [4] Paranoia

-**Cooldown:** 0.0 / 0.0 / 0.0 seconds
+**Cooldown:** 110.0 / 90.0 / 70.0 seconds

+**Cost:** 100.0 / 100.0 / 100.0

-Nocturne reduces the sight radius of all enemy champions and removes their ally vision for 6 seconds, this includes champions, minions, wards and towers.
-He can then launch himself at an enemy champion with a large range.
-Deals physical damage on arrival.
+Darkens the map, reducing the field of vision of all enemy champions and removing their vision of allies for 6 seconds.
+Can be recast during the duration.
+Recast : Launches himself at an enemy champion, dealing 150 / 275 / 400 ( +120% bonus AD ) physical damage .
+Nocturne is unstoppable while launching.